patrickpr/trapdirector/docs/20-receiver-logic.md

 - done : rule was found , whether or not it matches or action has been made
 - unknown : no sourceIP/OID rule was found
 - error : ....
-- waiting : trap was received, but rules were not searched/evaluated (for future use with distributed environments)
+- waiting : a trap was received, but rules were not searched/evaluated (for future use with distributed environments)

+Go back to the [user guide](02-userguide.md).